hashim222/p5-coding-library/README.md

 - ### Future Features
   - In the future I would like to add a chat option, which would allow users to communicate privately with each other.
-  - In the future, I would like to add an option for struggling users to post their code so members of the community can help them with their issues.
+  - In the future, I would like to add an option for struggling users so they can add the part of the code they are working on and multiple images can be sent, so members of the community can better understand the issue and help them.

 ## Testings